ValkyRiver/upgrademod/README.md

 # ValkyRiver: upgrademod [WIP]
 **upgrademod** is a [Balatro](https://store.steampowered.com/app/2379780/Balatro/) mod by ValkyRiver which allows every item in the Collection to be upgraded (except for decks, but there are 3 new decks)

-This mod is almost complete, but it is still a work-in-progress project.
+This mod is almost complete now.
+Only a bit of testing left.

 This mod has been tested on 1.0.0\~ALPHA-0813a-STEAMODDED and 1.0.0\~ALPHA-0919a-STEAMODDED.